 D.J.
 Fluker, Alabama's right tackle, struggled all year in pass protection, yet Mingo was a non-factor against him aside from two plays.
 Mingo drew a holding penalty and batted down a third-down pass attempt, but overall, Fluker kept him from making an impact against the Crimson Tide.

 Mingo recorded his first sack of the year versus Towson.
 He came close to a number of sacks against Auburn and Washington, but put regular pressure on the quarterback.
 Mingo saw a number of double-teams his direction in 2012.
-He had 38 tackles, 8.5 tackles for a loss, two passes batted and 4.5 sacks in 2012.
+He finished the year with a total of 38 tackles, 8.5 tackles for a loss, two passes batted and 4.5 sacks.

 8/27/12: Mingo is a fabulous athlete and a pure speed-rusher.
 The sophomore was constantly making plays in the backfield last season.
 Mingo recorded 46 tackles with 15 tackles for a loss, eight sacks and a forced fumble in 2011.
 The lower weight gave him some problems in run defense, so he'll need to add strength for the next level.
 Mingo had 35 tackles with 2.5 sacks, 5.5 tackles for a loss, two forced fumbles and six passes batted as a freshman.